Theucalyptus/StageIoT/README.md

 * NOTE: only the http network service can detect if it's online or not.
 LoRaWAN doesn't provide an easy way to now if the network is up, as we would need to use confirmed messages, which are limited in number because they required downlink communication.
 We assume that LoRa is always up, as a "best effort" backup solution.

 For static devices, LoRa could would be suitable for infrequent status update, while a more capable network could be used for important, real-time data.

+### Android Application
+The provided Android app is used to gather data from the smartphone's sensors (GPS location, orientation data) and send them to the

 ## Possible Improvements:
 1. ~~Redo device edit/list page to show lora eui if present~~ DONE (31008e87991f8ac9bcb3403117db5f9f2508782d)